Skip to main content

 • Proposals with unrealistic timelines

-• Tight timelines are potential grounds for disapproval, as the proposal could lack logistics and feasibility
+• A realistic amount of lead time should be given in order for proposals to be eligible for review.
+Tight timelines are potential grounds for disapproval, as the proposal could lack logistics and feasibility.

 • Student fees or tuition (with the exception of graduate student tuition remission)